 Any of these would be fabulous paired with this versatile white cake recipe.

 Get creative: If you want to put a unique spin on this cake, here are a few suggestions:

 - Substitute orange flower water or elderflower liqueur for the almond extract.

 - Add fresh citrus zest and juice to the batter.

-- Spread lemon curd or raspberry preserves between the layers.
+- Spread lemon curd or blackberry preserves between the layers.

 - Flavor the cake with a teaspoon or so of coconut extract, and garnish with shredded coconut.

 - Fill and frost with chocolate buttercream.
 Here is a great recipe: Chocolate Swiss Meringue Buttercream.

 Don’t overmix: While you do want to build the structure of the cake and aerate it a bit, it is possible to over-work the batter.
 If you do, the cake could come out tough.